 - The updated value is visible on read from any node.

 - The update is protected from node failure with redundancy.

 This means that if the plug is pulled in the middle of a write that nothing is lost.
 The result is that the system never returns corrupt or stale data.
 This is a high bar and has implications from transactional applications to backup and restore use cases.

 These are the new metrics in object storage and reflect the usage patterns of modern enterprises — where performance, consistency, scalability, failure domains and S3 compatibility serve as the building blocks for cloud native applications and big data analytics.
 We encourage readers to use this list, in addition to the considerations of cost as they build modern data stacks.
-We recognize that cost matters - and that is why we have transparent pricing published on our website.
+Feel free to check it out and engage us in a conversation.
 Feel free to check it out and engage us in a conversation.
 If you have PBs of data, be sure to note the ceiling as it offer exceptional certainty on future costs.